0cjs/sedoc/EE/periph/memory.md

 ### Maxim SmartWatch RAM/ROM

-The [DS1216] series are are "smart sockets" placed between an SRAM IC and the PCB (they cannot be used with ROM).
+The [DS1216] series are are "smart sockets" placed between an SRAM IC and the PCB (they are not designed to be used with ROM, but see below).
 They convert 2K×8 through 512K×8 JEDEC static RAMs into nonvolatile memory (SmartWatch RAM) or just add a non-volatile clock (SmartWatch ROM).
 They use only Vcc, A0, A2, D0, /CE, /OE and /WE for control and access via reading/writing special 64-cycle sequences; all signals are also passed through to the SRAM.

+In a ROM socket, /WE will be A14, and the magic sequences would need to be modified appropriately.
+D0 is also required; this can't be set by the CPU because the chip would be disabled for write cycles from the CPU to avoid data bus conflicts.
+But perhaps it can be set in the other direction from the ROM via a _read,_ since /WR is being toggled by A14 anyway?